pjotrp/gemma-annotate/README.md

 some Ruby magic there!

-## TODO
+## NOTES

+The following can be improved

 1. Use any BED file, currently we are only using uniprot
+2. Parse Gene description
-2. Introduce a cache in TMPDIR
+3. Introduce a cache in TMPDIR
-3. Use SPARQL to fetch the data
+4. Use SPARQL to fetch the data
+5. Annotate using mygene too http://mygene.info/v2/query?q=mm9.chr12:57795963-57815592&species=mouse

 ## Copyright